Skip to main content

 Granular Data

-Each data source provides unique granular data points based on its data structure and method of data capture.
-ROOK standardizes granular data into one of three types.
-Soon, you will be able to decide whether granular data is enabled or disabled, allowing you to customize your JSON to your preference.
+Each data source provides unique granular data points based on its data structure and data capture method.
+ROOK standardizes granular data into three categories.
+You have the option to enable or disable granular data through our portal, allowing you to customize your JSON output to fit your needs.

 1. Instantaneous Granular Data:

-Instantaneous granular data captures precise measurements or events at specific moments, directly corresponding with recorded timestamps.
+Instantaneous granular data captures precise measurements or events at specific moments, directly tied to their recorded timestamps.

-For example, the sample below demonstrates two instances where a smartwatch recorded heart rate (HR) in beats per minute (bpm).
-HR is typically calculated by measuring the R-R interval, rather than by counting all beats over a full minute.
+For example, the sample below illustrates two instances where a smartwatch recorded heart rate (HR) in beats per minute (bpm).
+HR is typically calculated by measuring the R-R interval rather than counting all beats over a full minute.

 "hr_granular_data_array": [